 You might feel uncomfortable for a while after your abdominal operation.
 Recovery takes longer than for the back flap method and you will be in hospital for about a week.
 It will be about 7 weeks in all before you have recovered.
 But it takes another 6 months or more before your tummy is as supple as before.

 There is a risk of blood clots blocking the blood vessels in the flap, which cuts off the blood supply and the flap tissue will die.
-This is a serious complication and happens in about 3 to 5 out of every 100 free TRAM flap operations (3 to 5%).
+This complication can be serious but is not very common.

 After TRAM flap reconstruction, the abdominal muscle can be weaker.
 This increases your risk of having a hernia in the future.
-Between 1 and 5 in every 100 women (1 to 5%) who have this operation have a hernia some time afterwards.
 Sometimes surgeons fix a piece of mesh in place during the operation to help strengthen the abdominal wall.

 Taking just skin and fat from the abdomen (DIEP reconstruction)